Shekhar Sinha: Flag Rank

+Ati Vishisht Seva Medal(AVSM), Nao Sena Medal and Bar (NM&Bar) both Gallantry.
+He earned his second gallantry award during Op Pawan in Command of CGShip Rani Jindan for operations against terrorist organisations active in Palk Bay and surrounding seas.

 Supersession & Retirement

 In 2014, the Government accepted the "voluntary retirement" of Vice Admiral Shekhar Sinha, who had put in his papers after Admiral Robin K. Dhowan, six months junior, superseded him to become the 22nd Chief of the Naval Staff.
 The Ministry of Defence's junking of the seniority principle has sparked some concern in military circles because successive governments have almost always stuck to it in appointing service chiefs.
 The chain of seniority in Indian military is considered virtually sacrosanct, with supersession being exceptionally rare.

 The incumbent Chief of the Naval Staff, Admiral D K Joshi, resigned after a series of accidents involving ships of the Indian Navy.
 Adm Sinha was passed over as the Ministry of Defence felt that some of the blame for the mishaps should be attributed to him.
 After being passed over, Adm Sinha requested voluntary retirement.